2020PB/police-brutality/reports/Oregon.md

 After declaring the protest a riot and firing tear gas, police made several violent arrests.
 Footage shows officers tackling 2 protestors and kneeling on them to arrest them.
 They also fire pepper spray indiscriminately, at both the arrestees and other protestors.
 One officer is falling over tackling a protestor while discharging pepper spray.
 Protestors can be heard shouting that police allegedly ripped off a protestor's mask to pepper spray her.

-tags: pepper-spray, spray, protestor, tackle, arrest, knee
+tags: pepper-spray, spray, protester, tackle, arrest, knee

 id: or-portland-73